KikyoBRV/todo_app/README.md

 # Todo Application with Next.js and MongoDB

+#### Demonstration Video of TodoApp: https://youtu.be/KuSnUhLZzhI by Buravit Yenjit

 ## Prerequisites
 - Node.js 18.x or higher
 - MongoDB (local instance or MongoDB Atlas)